profsmith89/ctps/_sources/chap02.md

 [^fn4]: For those who love formal definitions, both deterministic and nondeterministic FSMs are mathematical models of computation.
 They are defined by the quintuple: an alphabet of events; the set of all states; the initial state; a transition function, and a set of (possibly empty) final sets.
 The initial state and final states are included in (i.e., are a subset of) the set of all states.

+[^fn5]: As it says in the \`README.md\` text file in this chapter's code distribution, \`script2.py\` is incomplete and won't run without an error.
+We're building toward a runnable script.
+Not every script listed in this book is one that runs.

-[^fn5]: As our scripts grow, I won't always include all of the current one in the displayed code block.
+[^fn6]: As our scripts grow, I won't always include all of the current one in the displayed code block.
 A clue to this happening is that a code block's line numbering won't start at 1.
 When this happens, you can find the full context in the filename mentioned in the opening a triple-hash comment.

+[^fn7]: You'll also see the console called a terminal window.
+What we see today as a window on our laptop or panel in our IDE used to be a big piece of computer hardware called the [computer terminal](https://en.wikipedia.org/wiki/Computer_terminal).

-[^fn6]: The variable that records which state the FSM is working in.
+[^fn8]: The variable that records which state the FSM is working in.

-[^fn7]: Here is [a fun article](https://www.wired.com/story/why-you-hate-media-technically-speaking/) on the difference between dialogue and dialog.
+[^fn9]: Here is [a fun article](https://www.wired.com/story/why-you-hate-media-technically-speaking/) on the difference between dialogue and dialog.
 I use the first when I'm talking about what we want to capture and the second as the variable by which we capture the first.

-[^fn8]: You might know, for example, that the error condition is impossible because of some processing you did immediately prior.
+[^fn10]: You might know, for example, that the error condition is impossible because of some processing you did immediately prior.

-[^fn9]: The string literal in this example illustrates how you can escape a quote character.
+[^fn11]: The string literal in this example illustrates how you can escape a quote character.
 In this way, the apostrophe in the contraction is not recognized by the Python interpreter as the literal's closing single quote.